Hesperian Health Guides

 How to use:

 For allergic shock, inject 500 mg into muscle.
 Repeat in 4 hours if needed.
-Also give other drugs.
+You must also give other medicines.

 Warning